gxosty/sockspp/README.md

 The following features are planned for future development:

 * Domain Name Resolution: Implementation of domain name resolution for target addresses.

-* UDP Associate: Full support for the UDP ASSOCIATE command, crucial for applications using UDP (e.g., gaming, streaming).

 * BIND Command: While not a primary focus, the BIND command might be considered in the future, though it is less common for typical SOCKS5 server use cases.